reesep/reesep.github.io/classes/127/README.md

 Monday, Tuesday, Wednesday, Thursday, Friday 10:10 AM - 12:05 PM

-Each day will contain either 2 hours of lectures OR 1 hour of lecture and 1 hour of lab
+Each day will contain either 2 hours-ish of lectures OR 1 hour of lecture and 1 hour of lab

 Lecture: Lectures and delivery of lectures will be done asynchronously, which means we do not "meet" for lectures.
 There is no live zoom lecture.
 Lectures will be posted on D2L before class time everyday.
 It is your responsibility to watch the lectures.